-$$A{k,ef} = \frac{m \cdot A{0,ef}}{2}, \ k = \{-1,1\}.$$ B) Determination of the modulation index using measurements in time domain Connect the output of the modulated signal generator (OUTPUT) to the input of the channel 2 of the oscilloscope (CH 2).
-Adjust the smallest effective value of the message signal by pressing the AMPL button of the function generator, then enter the value 0.3 and press kHz/V{rms} button.
+$$A{k,ef} = \frac{m \cdot A{0,ef}}{2}, \ k = \{-1,1\}$$ C) Determination of the modulation index using measurements in time domain

+Connect the output of the modulated signal generator (OUTPUT) to the input of the channel 2 of the oscilloscope (CH 2).
+For the first measurement, proceed as follows: adjust the effective value of the message signal to the value of 0.6Vrms.
 Press the Auto Setup button of the oscilloscope.
 To make accurate measurements, it is desirable for the signal to occupy as much of the screen as possible.
 With automatic settings, the signal will no longer remain on the screen at the highest effective value of the message signal.
 This is avoided by pressing the CH 2 button (it must be yellow, to deactivate CH1 and Math press 1 and Math).
-From the buttons below the oscilloscope screen press the button which correspond to Adjust Coarse, so as to switch the option from Coarse to Fine (to select the desired option press the rotary button Intensity / Adjust) and, then, modifying the vertical deflection coefficient from the rotary knob, above the input connector of channel 2, until the signal occupies approximately 6 vertical divisions, similar to the below representations The maximum and minimum peak-to-peak values of the modulated signal for each effective value of the message signal are measured. $2A{max}$ will be the interval $A{max} - (-A{max})$ in figure 2.a), and $2A{min}$ will be interval $A{min} - (-A{min})$ in the same figure.
+From the buttons below the oscilloscope screen, press the button below Adjust Coarse to toggle the option from Coarse to Fine and, then, modifying the vertical deflection coefficient from the rotary knob, above the input connector of channel 2, until the signal occupies approximately 6 vertical divisions, similar to the below representations The maximum and minimum peak-to-peak values of the modulated signal for each effective value of the message signal are measured. $2A{max}$ will be the interval $A{max} - (-A{max})$ in figure 2.a), and $2A{min}$ will be interval $A{min} - (-A{min})$ in the same figure.
 In this first case, the effective value of the message signal is 0.3 V. For the measurement of $2A{max}$ press the Cursor button, switch from the button corresponding to the Source option until CH2 is reached (the button under the display of the corresponding oscilloscope Source and place the two cursors (using the Intensity/Adjust rotary knob just activated) at the maximum, respectively, the minimum value of the signal.
 To select the cursor you want to move, select Y1 or Y2 from the second button below the screen (from left to right) and press the Intensity/Adjust rotary knob to activate the cursor.
-The value indicated by Δ Y (value taken in module) represents the $2A{max}$.
-Move the cursors properly to measure $2A{min}$ and read the value indicated by Δ Y.
+The value indicated by ΔY (value taken in module) represents the $2A{max}$.
+Move the cursors properly to measure $2A{min}$ and read the value indicated by ΔY .